Thomas Royden, 1st Baron Royden

 He was elected at the 1918 general election as Member of Parliament (MP) for Bootle, having stood as a Coalition Conservative (a holder of the "coalition coupon" issued to candidates supporting of the Conservative-Liberal Party coalition government.
 He did not stand for re-election in the 1922 general election.

-He was made a Companion of Honour in 1919.
-His sister Maude Royden "eminent in the religious life of the nation" was appointed to the Order of the Companions of Honour in the 1930 New Year Honours; they are the only siblings to be Companions of Honour.
+He was made a Member of the Order of the Companions of Honour in 1919.
+His sister Maude Royden "eminent in the religious life of the nation" was appointed to the Order of the Companions of Honour in the 1930 New Year Honours; they are the only siblings to be Members of the Order of the Companions of Honour.
 He was ennobled on 28 January 1944 as Baron Royden, of Frankby in the County Palatine of Chester.
 He died in 1950 aged 79.